ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

   ```
   See `:help function-argument` for documentation of how function arguments work and how to use them.

-- Use `:function` to list all loaded user functions (expect a long list if you use plugins), and see `:help :function` for more on listing functions and finding where they were defined.
+You can use the `:function` command to list all loaded user functions (expect a long list if you use plugins); consult `:help :function` for more on listing functions and finding where they were defined.

-**Tip: Best practice for naming functions**
+#### Tip: Best practice for naming functions
 As suggested in the `PACKAGING` section of `:help 41.10`, prepend a unique, memorable string before all related functions in a Vimscript file, for example an abbreviation of the script name.
-Later in this series, for LaTeX-related functions, we will use a `Tex` prefix, as in
+In this series, for LaTeX-related functions, we use a `Tex` prefix, as in
 ```vim
 function TexCompile
   " function body